Submittal Guidelines And General Fire Safety Requirements For the Use of Tents and Membrane Structures

 To apply for a tent permit that meets the above requirements to be constructed within the city limits of Gastonia, look before for submittal instructions:

-- All applications must include a site plan showing how the tent will affect the location, proof that the tent will meet the flame propagation performance requirement, payment of $52.50 (preferred method of payment is the credit card authorization form on Gastoniafire.org/construction, but you can also mail a check), and be submitted at least 48 hours PRIOR to the tent being set up.
-The site plan, proof of flame propagation, and credit card authorization form can be uploaded and sent electronically by using the link below.
+- All applications must include a site plan showing how the tent will affect the location, proof that the tent will meet the flame propagation performance requirement, payment of $52.50 (payment can be made by check or money order, or by visiting the Garland Center to pay via credit card), and be submitted at least 72 hours PRIOR to the tent being set up.
+The site plan, proof of flame propagation, can be uploaded and sent electronically by using the link below.

 - AFTER the application is submitted correctly and the fee is paid, it will be processed and reviewed by the fire department and zoning.
 When it is approved an official permit will be issued by the fire department, and an inspection by the fire department will need to take place BEFORE the tent is allowed to be used.